 What kinds of losses are covered by insurance?

 Recovery for losses depends on the type of insurance and the terms of the policy.
-Most property insurance covers losses from fire, smoke, wind, theft, riots, vandalism, and water damage not caused by flood.
+Most property insurance covers losses from fire, smoke, wind, theft, riots, vandalism, and water damage not caused by a flood.
 Flood insurance is a separate policy.
 A homeowner’s policy covers wind-blown rain damage if it can be shown the water damage was caused by wind and not due to flooding.
 Car insurance usually covers physical damage to the vehicle.

 Your insurance company will send an inspector, who will submit a damage report to the National Flood Insurance Processing Center for approval.
 Only the Flood Processing Center can approve the flood claim.
 Flood insurance will not reimburse for temporary living expenses.

 Contact the claims department to start the process.
 Many policies have a one-year deadline from the time of the loss to report the claim.
 There may be special procedures for disaster claims.
-Write down your policy number, the date, who you spoke with and what you talked about.
+Write down your policy number, the date, who you spoke with, and what you talked about.
 To search for contact information for your insurance company, go to the search tool at the web site of the Texas Department of Insurance.

-Documentation is very important.
+Documentation is essential.
 Give your insurance company:

 - Receipts temporary shelter (hotel) and meal expenses.

 - A detailed written description of physical damage to the property.
 Include photos, if available.